 The suggestion of serving with cornbread and hot sauce comes highly recommended.

-It’s not just there for flavor; you’ll want the marrow and extra meat too.
+It’s not just there for flavor.
+You’ll want the marrow and extra meat, too.

-You won’t need much to toss this recipe together; simply cook your navy beans, then stir in sautéed onion, butter, and ham.
+Simply cook your navy beans, then stir in sautéed onion, butter, and ham.

 I think quinoa would make an excellent substitution.